 MOBILE PANTRY PROGRAM EXPANSION

 Mobile Pantries have proven to be a very efficient and effective tool in responding to the sharp increase in need across the state.
-We have increased our deliveries by 37% and have seen a 197% increase in households served since the pandemic began over the same time period last year.
+Since January 2020, we have increased our deliveries by 21% and have seen a 113% increase in households served over the same time period last year.
 We will continue to expand distribution through this program further in the coming weeks and months.
-In fact, at the end of April we provided an emergency food distribution at the Maverik Center where we served more than 5,000 families, impacting more than 29,000 individuals.
+In fact, at the end of April, we provided an emergency food distribution at the Maverik Center where we served more than 5,000 families, impacting more than 29,000 individuals.
 This is the largest distribution we have ever done.

 KIDS CAFE MEAL DISTRIBUTIONS

 ADDITIONAL POUNDAGE DISTRIBUTION

 In addition to expanding programs and re-tooling methods of distribution to respect social distance protocols, we are also increasing the amount of product we are distributing to our statewide network of 203 partner agencies.
-Since the pandemic began in March, we have distributed 42.4 million pounds of food last year, the equivalent of 58.5 million meals.
+Since the beginning of 2020, we have distributed 62.5 million pounds of food last year, the equivalent of 58.5 million meals.
 This reflects a 17.2 million pound increase over the previous year.
 We expect to continue to see increased distribution in the coming weeks and months.

 HOW TO HELP